Yiling-J/carrier/README.md

 // User struct has a Group field, type is Group userMetaFactory.SetGroupFactory(groupFactory.Create)
 ```

+** > ent**
+Make sure related factory's ent client is set.
+By using factory wrapper or set it explicitly.

 #### AfterCreate
 For struct factory, after create function is called after all lazy functions done.
 For ent factory, after create function is called next to ent's `Save` method.